 - High voltage is present in the generator (power supply), converter and high frequency cable.
-There are no userserviceable parts inside any of these devices.
+There are no user-serviceable parts inside any of these devices.
 Do NOT attempt to remove the generator cover or converter case. - Do NOT touch any open cable connections on the unit while the power is turned ON. - Do NOT operate generator with converter disconnected from high voltage cable.
 High voltage is present in the cable and may pose a shock hazard. - Do NOT attempt to disconnect the converter high voltage cable while the unit is running. - The generator must be properly grounded with a 3-prong plug.
-Test electrical outlet for proper grounding before plugging in unit. - Install the ultrasonic processor in an area free from excessive dust, dirt, explosive or corrosive fumes and protected from extremes in temperature and humidity.
+Test electrical outlet for proper grounding before plugging in unit. - Install the Sonicator in an area free from excessive dust, dirt, explosive or corrosive fumes and protected from extremes in temperature and humidity.
 Do not place the Generator within a Fume Hood. - Hearing protection is highly recommended.
 It is recommended that a sound abating enclosure or ear protection be used when operating the Ultrasonic Processor - NEVER immerse the converter in liquids of any kind, or let condensed moisture or liquid drip into the converter. - NEVER grasp an activated horn or touch the tip of a vibrating probe.
-It can cause severe burns/tissue damage. - NEVER allow a microtip to vibrate in air. - NEVER hold or clamp the converter by the front driver or by the horn itself.
+It can cause severe burns and tissue damage. - NEVER allow a probe/horn to vibrate in air. - NEVER hold or clamp the converter by the front driver or by the horn itself.
 This can cause permanent damage to the system.
-Support the converter by only clamping around the converter housing (upper portion). - If needed air cool the convertor with dry compressed air (see addendum). - Do NOT allow the tip of a vibrating horn or probe to touch the counter top or any other hard surface.
+Support the converter by only clamping around the converter housing (upper portion). - Do NOT allow the tip of a vibrating horn or probe to touch the counter top or any other hard surface.
 It could damage the probe, overload the generator, or damage the surface. - Avoid touching the bottom or sides of a glass or plastic container with an activated probe.
-It could crack or shatter the glass or melt the plastic. - Turn OFF the power switch, unplug the generator and disconnect the power cord from the back of the generator before attempting to replace the fuses. - Inspect high frequency cable for cracks in the protective outer jacket. - Do not operate unit with a damaged cable.
-Doing so may cause serious injury. - In case of AC power loss, wait 3 minutes minimum before reapplying power.
+It could crack or shatter the glass or melt the plastic.
+Use glassware that is free from cracks or chips. - Turn OFF the power switch, unplug the generator and disconnect the power cord from the back of the generator before attempting to replace the fuses. - Inspect high frequency cable for cracks in the protective outer jacket. - Do not operate unit with a damaged cable.
+Doing so may cause serious injury. - In case of AC power loss, wait 3 minutes minimum before reapplying power. - Do not turn off AC mains power while running a horn.